 ES434-15 ASICS, MEMS and Smart Devices

-The course aims to present, mainly though substantial practical experience, the design methodology of Application Specific Integrated Circuits (ASICs) and Micro-Electro-Mechanical Systems (MEMS).
+The course aims to present, mainly through sharing substantial practical experience, the design methodology of Application Specific Integrated Circuits (ASICs) and Micro-Electro-Mechanical Systems (MEMS).

 This is an indicative module outline only to give an indication of the sort of topics that may be covered.
 Actual sessions held may differ.

 Devices and silicon processing; ASIC (based on analogue/digital VLSI) and MEMS design; silicon micromachining and other emerging process technologies; system design methodology; device design styles: detailed optimisation (cost and power), principles and applications.
-Examples will include physical and chemical microsensors, MEMS and microsystems.
-Automotive, environmental, industrial and healthcare applications.
-Students are expected to solve problems taken from the recommended text-book.
+Examples include both physical and chemical microsensors, MEMS and microsystems, in the application domains of consumer electronics, automotive, environmental, industrial, and healthcare.
+Students are expected to read chapters and solve problems taken from the recommended text-book.

 Written Design Project: ASIC chip, MEMS or smart device to be designed and simulated in laboratories with students working individually.